Meta Platforms (META) Stock Inflation-Adjusted

 Inflation-Adjusted Values by Month

 This data presents Meta's end-of-month closing levels over time.
-Inflation-adjusted figures show what past levels would be worth using roughly today's purchasing power (based on the latest CPI data).
+Inflation-adjusted figures show what past levels would be worth using roughly today's purchasing power based on the latest CPI data, the same present-value method used by the US Inflation Calculator to compare dollar amounts across different years.
 The latest entry in the table will have equal nominal and adjusted values until the next CPI figures are released.

 Date Inflation-Adjusted Nominal value